 Your Glowforge 3D Laser Printer & Accessory Pack

-Your shipment arrived in two or three boxes.
-The largest box contains your Glowforge printer and, shipped inside your Glowforge for safety, the printer head and power cord.
+Your shipment arrived in two boxes plus another one for the air filter if you ordered one of those.
+The largest box contains your Glowforge printer and (shipped inside your Glowforge for safety) the printer head and power cord.
 We suggest telling the neighbors the box contains a big microwave, so they don’t pester you all day to use it.

 The box that’s short and wide is your Glowforge Accessory pack.
 This either in the large box or a stand alone package.
 It contains your your Proofgrade™ materials along with your accessories.
 Set it to the side for just a few minutes.